troycityx/cranseo/readme.txt

 - **Privacy Policy**: https://cranseo.com/privacy-policy/

 ==  Changelog ==
-==2.0.3=
+==2.0.4==
+- The error that was preventing sitemap generation has been fixed.
+- More information is needed before dividing the sitemaps ==2.0.3=
 - Multi-sitemap architecture with individual sitemaps for each content type
 - Main sitemap index that automatically references all content sitemaps